Francis Boyle, 1st Viscount Shannon1

 M, #147641, b.
 25 June 1623, d. circa April 1699

-Francis Boyle, 1st Viscount Shannon was born on 25 June 1623.2 He was the son of Sir Richard Boyle, 1st Earl of the County of Cork and Catherine Fenton.1 He married Elizabeth Killigrew, daughter of Sir Robert Killigrew and Mary Wodehouse, on 24 October 1638 at King's Chapel, Whitehall, London, England.3 He died circa April 1699.2 He was buried on 19 April 1699.2 His will (dated 10 April 1699) was probated at Dublin, County Dublin, Ireland.3
+Francis Boyle, 1st Viscount Shannon was born on 25 June 1623.2 He was the son of Richard Boyle, 1st Earl of Cork and Catherine Fenton.1 He married Elizabeth Killigrew, daughter of Sir Robert Killigrew and Mary Wodehouse, on 24 October 1638 at King's Chapel, Whitehall, London, EnglandG.3 He died circa April 1699.2 He was buried on 19 April 1699.2 His will (dated 10 April 1699) was proven (by probate) at Dublin, County Dublin, IrelandG.3

-Francis Boyle, 1st Viscount Shannon also went by the nick-name of Francis 'the Just'.1 He was educated between October 1635 and 1639 at Eton College, Eton, Berkshire, England.3 He fought in the Battle of Liscarrol on 3 September 1642, where he distinguished himself against the rebels.3 He was created 1st Viscount Shannon, co.
-Limerick [Ireland] on 6 September 1660.1 He was Captain of the Troop of Horse between 28 July 1662 and 1685.3 He was invested as a Privy Counsellor (P.C.)
-[Ireland].2 He held the office of Governor of County Cork on 20 August 1672.2 He lived at Shannon Park, County Cork, Ireland.3
+Francis Boyle, 1st Viscount Shannon also went by the nick-name of Francis 'the Just'.1 He was educated between October 1635 and 1639 at Eton College, Windsor, Berkshire, EnglandG.3 He fought in the Battle of Liscarrol on 3 September 1642, where he distinguished himself against the rebels.3 He was created 1st Viscount Shannon, co.
+Limerick [Ireland] on 6 September 1660.1 He was Captain of the Troop of Horse between 28 July 1662 and 1685.3 He was appointed Privy Counsellor (P.C.)
+[Ireland]2 He held the office of Governor of County Cork on 20 August 1672.2 He lived at Shannon Park, County Cork, IrelandG.3

 Citations